fredrast/flowanimator/README.md

   - whitelisting flowanimator.heokuapp.com in your Jira server configuration
   - including the URL of a CORS proxy directly in the server URL
   - using a browser plugin to bypass CORS

+Please do let me know if there are better ways still to deal with CORS than these!